youyanggu/covid19_projections/index.md

 ## US Counties Infections Estimates

-We have infections estimates for all 3,000+ US counties or (county equivalents).
+We have infections estimates for all 3,000+ US counties (and county equivalents).
 Click on a state to view the counties in that state.
 You can then select the county to view detailed infection estimates.

 | US Counties |  |  |
 | --- | --- | --- |